huokedu/Cool-Reddit/README.md

 Clone and run the "redditapp.xcworkspace" file.

-Make sure "Cool Reddit" is selected as the Scheme when you build and run.
+Make sure "Cool Reddit" is selected as the Scheme when you build and run the app.

 ## Screenshots